smathot/pythontutorials/content/pages/syntax.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Pythagorean.svg/390px-Pythagorean.svg.png)

-Imagine the above right triangle and:
+Imagine a right triangle like the one above and:

-- Assign the number `2` to the variable `a`
+- Read a number from the standard input and assign it to `a`
-- Assign the number `4` to the variable `b`
+- Read another number from the standard input and assign it to `b`
-- Use Pythagoras theorem to assign the correct value to `c`
+- Use Pythagoras theorem to determine the value of the long side `c`
-- Use string formatting to print out: *The long side (c) has length 4.47213595499958*
+- Use string formatting to print out the length of the long side
 - If `c` is larger than `PI` (a constant), also print out: *And this is longer than PI*

 </div>